Naunidh69/Induction-Program-GNE/README.md

 ### This is the day I would never ever forget in my life.

-##Day2 -6
+##Day2 - 6
-###I explored the campus further with my friends.
-The areas that I liked the most were the sports complex and the swimming pool, as I play many sports and want to explore swimming during my college time.
-From day 2 to day 6 of the Induction Program, many guests gave lectures to prepare for the new phase of our lives.
-One guest lecturer who touched my heart was Mr Manpreet Singh (A fitness coach) to never touch drugs, as this is the most volatile stage of our lives.
-This is the line I am gonna remember for my life.
-The Teacher and seniors of the college are guiding me
+### During my time at college so far, I had the chance to explore the campus further with my friends.
+The areas I liked the most were the sports complex and the swimming pool, as I enjoy playing various sports and would love to take up swimming during my college years.

+### From Day 2 to Day 6 of the Induction Program, several guest speakers delivered insightful lectures to help us prepare for this new chapter in our lives.
+One speaker who truly left a lasting impression on me was Mr. Manpreet Singh, a fitness coach.
+His powerful message about staying away from drugs during this critical and vulnerable phase of life is something I will always remember.

+### Another speaker I enjoyed was Mr. Lakhvir Singh, the Head of the Centre for Multifaceted Learning.
+He kept the vibe light and fun throughout his session, which made it really enjoyable.
+He encouraged us to join the Centre, saying it would help in the holistic development of students.
+I’m genuinely interested in joining it and exploring what it has to offer.

+### I also feel grateful to the teachers and seniors who are constantly guiding and supporting me as I settle into college life.